yaneth94/ProjectReduxReact/README.md

 Project using React and Redux Hooks that handles the appointment of patients from a veterinarian keeping appointments at the local location
 * Project name: citas-redux-react
 * is displayed here: [Appountment Management Hooks](https://veterinary-redux-react.netlify.com/)

+## :books: 2-Book Loan Application :green_book:

+Application made with Firebase, Redux, Class Component and Functional Component of react with Hooks, can perform the CRUD of subscribers, books and make loans as a return of them
+* Project name: bibliostore-redux-react